Program overview

 Program Overview

 Humber’s Bachelor of Digital Communications degree program delves into the vibrant media landscape, examining the cultural, social, economic, and political ramifications of digital innovation.
-In today's world, communications studies are increasingly recognized as a vital social science, shaping our perceptions through various media channels such as television, film, and social media.
+In today's world, communications studies are increasingly recognized as a vital social science, shaping perceptions through various media channels such as television, film, and social media.
 This program is designed to cultivate digital storytellers proficient in writing, visual communication, and social media, while also fostering business acumen.
 Students will engage in collaborative projects, enhancing their technical skills and critical thinking through intensive lectures and hands-on labs.
-The curriculum emphasizes the importance of understanding the social, political, and cultural contexts of communication, culminating in a capstone project that showcases students' skills and prepares them for careers in digital content creation and media relations.
+The curriculum emphasizes the importance of understanding the social, political, and cultural contexts of digital media, culminating in a capstone project that showcases students' skills and prepares them for careers in various mass communication fields.

 Program Structure

-The Bachelor of Digital Communications program is structured over a span of 8 semesters.
-This comprehensive program includes:
+The Bachelor of Digital Communications program is structured over a period of 8 semesters.
+This comprehensive program includes a blend of theoretical and practical learning experiences, ensuring students are well-prepared for the dynamic field of digital communications.
+Key features of the program structure include:

-• Intensive lectures and practical labs to develop technical skills.
+• Intensive lectures and hands-on labs to develop technical skills.

-• Work-integrated learning opportunities, including field experiences and optional co-operative education.
+• Work-Integrated Learning opportunities, including field experiences and professional practicums.

 Featured Experiences

-The Bachelor of Digital Communications program offers several unique experiences that enhance learning and professional development:
+The Bachelor of Digital Communications program offers a variety of unique experiences that enhance learning and professional development:

-• Field Experience: A dedicated course in the sixth semester allows students to engage in practical application within the industry, committing 420 hours to real-world experiences.
+• Field Experience: A dedicated course in the summer semester between years 3 and 4, where students complete 420 hours of practical application in the field.

-• Professional Practicum: Students gain practice-based experience under the supervision of industry professionals, enhancing their employability.
+• Professional Practicum: Provides practice-based experience under the supervision of industry professionals.

-• Capstone Projects: Students showcase their learning and skills through significant projects that can lead to career opportunities.
+• Capstone Projects: Opportunities to showcase skills and learning through significant projects that can serve as a portfolio for future employment.

 Career Options

-Graduates of the Bachelor of Digital Communications program can explore a variety of career paths in Canada, including:
+Graduates of the Bachelor of Digital Communications program can pursue a variety of career paths in Canada, including:

 • Social Media Coordinator: Responsible for managing and creating content for social media platforms to enhance brand presence and engagement.